News, tips, and product updates.

-Just four years from now, millennials will make up almost half of the global workforce.
+When it comes to the most impactful digital workplace trends, you can’t overlook the influence millennials have had on modernizing the way we work.
 This isn’t exactly breaking news for business leaders or HR departments, who have been scrambling for several years to understand what this generational shift means for the workplace.

 While businesses were trying to get a handle on what the future workplace will look like, experts and media headlines attributed millennials with “the death of the workplace” and offered advice about how to manage this mysterious new generation.